© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Callow Hill Roman villa is a scheduled monument protected by Historic England under reference 1014750.
 View the official record →

-Callow Hill Roman villa is a Romano-British domestic and agricultural settlement located in Oxfordshire.
+Callow Hill Roman villa is a Roman settlement site located in Oxfordshire, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014750.

 Callow Hill Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014750.